 Yeast Infections or Vaginal Candidiasis- On average, three out of four women complain about Yeast at once in their lifetime.
 A yeast infection happens when the yeast named Candida grows excessively inside the female’s vagina or vulva region.
 Conditions such as pregnancy, sexual intercourse, antibiotic reactions, weak or slow immune system, etc can increase the risks of vaginal infections.
 Such infections may cause itching and irritation accompanied by white discharge resembling cottage cheese.

 Menopause- The estrogen levels in a female drops down with the passage of age.
 This happens more around the stage of menopause.
-The vaginal walls get dry and thin because of lack of estrogen which causes pain, irritation, rash or irritation down there.
+The vaginal walls get dry and thin because of a lack of estrogen that induces pain, irritation, rash or irritation in and around the vagina.
 This problem can also happen to women who are breastfeeding.

-Lichen Sclerosis- It is a rare skin disease that causes thin white patches on the skin.
-This is seen generally around the vulva region.
+Lichen Sclerosus- It is a rare skin disease that causes thin white patches on the skin.
+Such white patches around the vulva region are vulvar lichen sclerosus.
 These scars can be permanent on the skin of the vaginal area.
-Women are more likely to develop this disease after their Menopause.
+Women are more likely to develop lichen sclerosis after their Menopause.

 Artificial Irritants- Normal or flavored condoms, lubricants, tampons, etc can cause irritation or itching in the vaginal area.
-It generally goes away on its own but if it does not improve, consult a professional for proper medication and treatment.
+Vaginal irritation in such cases, generally goes away on its own but if it does not, consult a professional for proper medication and treatment.

-In a recent study conducted, it was found that about 57% of women have vaginal itching or irritation at least once a year.
+In a recent study, it came out that about 57% of women have vaginal itching or irritation at least once a year.
 This is normal vaginal itching and irritation we are talking about here.
 A little imbalance in the vagina or pH balance can cause some irritation or itch down there.
 You are not the only one experiencing itching or irritation in the vaginal area sometimes.
-But if it happens very frequently or if there is a lot of itching or irritation or it is accompanied with other symptoms lie abnormal discharge, rash, dryness or soreness, it should be discussed with a professional gynecologist.
+But if it happens very frequently or if there is a lot of itching or irritation or it is accompanied by other symptoms lie abnormal discharge, rash, dryness or soreness, it should be discussed with a professional gynecologist.
 There may be some infection causing the uncomfortable itching or irritation.